-The federal Preschool Instructional Programs provide funding for special education and services to children with disabilities ages three to five.
+The federal Preschool Instructional Programs provide funding for special education and services to children with disabilities ages three through five.
 This funding comes from IDEA, Part B, § 619.

-Pre-Kindergarten Staff Development funds provide for local staff development opportunities for those who work in infant and preschool programs.
-The funds are disseminated on a pro-rata basis based on the prior year December student count, ages three to five.
+School Staff Development funds provide for local staff development opportunities for those who work in infant and preschool programs.
+The funds are disseminated on a pro-rata basis based on the prior year December student count, ages three through five.
 The minimum grant per SELPA is $1,000.
-The source of funds is the federal Preschool Grant (§ 619 of Part B, IDEA).
+The source of funds is the federal Preschool Grant (IDEA, Part B, § 619).

-In conjunction with the Child Development Division, funds are provided for special education and services to children with disabilities ages three to five in each of the eleven Superintendent regions throughout California.
+In conjunction with the Child Development Division, funds are provided for special education and services to children with disabilities ages three through five in each of the eleven Superintendent regions throughout California.
 A team of trainers with expertise in Early Childhood, Special Education, and English Learners, provide training and technical assistance to state funded and special education preschool programs to promote best practices in the implementation of the Preschool Learning Foundations, emphasizing literacy and language, early mathematics, social-emotional development, and English language acquisition.
 This provides access for children with disabilities to regular preschool activities.

 Funding is provided to six LEAs to support the activities of the State Performance Plan/Annual Performance Report related to Indicator 7, Preschool Assessment.
 The grantees assist the Desired Results access Project in completing studies, development work, training, and technical assistance.